Usual problems encountered when using lcmm package

 predictRE function computes the predicted random-effects of any model estimated within lcmm package for a new subject whose data (i.e., covariates and outcomes) are provided in newdata:

-Predictions of the outcomes can also be directly computed for a latent process value.
+Predictions of the outcomes can be directly computed for a latent process value.
 This is useful when nonlinear link functions are used in the models.
 This is obtained with function predictYcond.